-Any staff members requesting a calendar/event addition or change, please see Office Assistant and/or the Office Manager for approval prior to any official change to the School Events Calendar.
 Staff members are expected to consult the School Events Calendar for possible conflicts when planning events.
-Events that will take place outside of the regular school day on the Forest View campus require an approved Facilities Use Permit (FUP), which is available from the Office Manager.
+Events that will take place outside of the regular school day on the MCE Campus require an approved Facilities Use Permit (FUP), which is available by emailing the Office Assistant.
 A FUP must be submitted in time to effectively notify other organizations which use our campus.
 Use of the cafeteria during the school day must also be scheduled through the Office Assistant.